 - Chronic stress has very bad consequences on our physical and mental health.

-We should makes our health (physical and mental) a priority way higher than our daily job!
-There are plenty of companies out there, but we have only one body, one brain, possibly one life.
+We should make our health (physical and mental) a higher priority than our jobs.
+There are plenty of companies out there, but we only have one body, one brain, and possibly one life.

 In short: learn to know yourself.
 Experiment with yourself, learn how you (your body and your mind) react depending on your actions.

 A very important word for the end: as I did at the beginning of the article, if you’re experiencing a high level of stress in your life, speak about it.
-Speak with your family, girlfriend / boyfriend, friends, colleagues.
-Social support is very important, I will speak about it in a future article.
+Speak with your family, girlfriend or boyfriend, friends, colleagues.